Sara Innamorato: Social services

 Innamorato supports increasing funding and the availability of social services and programs in Pennsylvania.
 She provided testimony at a public hearing, in opposition to legislation that would end the Pennsylvania General Assistance Program.

 Taxation

-Innamorato is an advocate for a policy called the "Fair Share Tax Plan".
-The proposal advocates for a number of policy initiatives to restructure Pennsylvania's tax system.
+Innamorato advocates for a policy called the "Fair Share Tax Plan".
+The proposal advocates for several policy initiatives to restructure Pennsylvania's tax system.

-Innamorato supported legislation giving Second Class cities in Pennsylvania the legal authority to freeze property taxes for long time, and elderly residents.
+Innamorato supported legislation giving Second Class cities in Pennsylvania the legal authority to freeze property taxes for long-time and elderly residents.

 2020 presidential election

 Innamorato publicly endorsed Bernie Sanders for the 2020 Democratic Party Presidential nomination.

 Following the suspension of the Sanders campaign, Innamorato signed on to a joint statement calling on Joe Biden to embrace parts of Sanders' campaign platform.
 Innamorato expressed concerns about Biden's conduct following allegations against him of sexual assault.

+Israel-Palestine Conflict

+She condemned the DSA for their statement describing the 2023 Hamas-led attack on Israel as "inevitable" due to "the conditions imposed by Israeli occupation".
+She countered the sentiment, emphasizing Israel's right to self defense and affirmed her solidarity with the Jewish people as well as the direct victims of the attack.

+Innamorato issued a joint statement on October 7, 2024 with Congresswoman Summer Lee and Pittsburgh Mayor Ed Gainey which condemned both Hamas and the Israeli military for the organizations' targeting of civilians.
+Rabbi Yitzi Genack called the statement "tone deaf" given the "false equivalence between Jews defending themselves and attacks and murders and rapes and burnings of Jewish people".